Informatics: Different meanings

-In some countries, depending on local interpretations, the term "informatics" is used synonymously to mean information systems, information science, information theory, information engineering, information technology, information processing, or other theoretical or practical fields.
-In Germany, the term informatics almost exactly corresponds to modern computer science.
+In some countries, depending on local interpretations and contexts, the term "informatics" is used synonymously to mean information systems, information science, information theory, information engineering, information technology, information processing, or other theoretical or practical fields.
+In Germany, the term informatics closely corresponds to modern computer science.
 Accordingly, universities in continental Europe usually translate "informatics" as computer science, or sometimes information and computer science, although technical universities may translate it as computer science & engineering.
+In some countries, this term is associated with natural computation and neural computation.

 In the United States, however, the term informatics is mostly used in context of data science, library science or its applications in healthcare (health informatics), where it first appeared in the US.

 The University of Washington uses this term to refer to social computing.
-In some countries, this term is associated with natural computation and neural computation.

 The Government of Canada uses the term to refer to operational units offering network and computer services to the various departments.